browserengineering/book/book/scripts.md

-If you get an error on the first line, you probably failed to install DukPy.[^2] If you get an error, or a segfault, on the second line, there\'s a chance that Duktape failed to compile for some reason or other, and maybe doesn\'t support your system.
-In that case you might need to skip this chapter.[^3]
+If you get an error on the first line, you probably failed to install DukPy.[^2] If you get an error, or a segfault, on the second line, there's a chance that Duktape failed to compile, and maybe doesn\'t support your system.
+In that case you might need to skip this chapter.

+[^2]: Or, on my Linux machine, I sometimes get errors due to file
+    ownership.

 Running JavaScript code
 =======================

-The test code above should give you some sense of how to use DukPy to run JavaScript code: you merely call `evaljs`!
-With this newfound knowledge, let\'s modify our web browser to run JavaScript code in the pages that it downloads.
+The test code above shows you how to run JavaScript code with DukPy: you just call `evaljs`!
+With this newfound knowledge, let\'s modify our web browser to run JavaScript code.

 On the web, JavaScript is found in `<script>` tags, in two different ways.
-First, a `<script>` tag may have a `src` attribute, which gives a relative URL that points to a JavaScript file, much like with CSS files.
+First, a `<script>` tag may have a `src` attribute with a relative URL that points to a JavaScript file, much like with CSS files.
 Second, a `<script>` tag may also have ordinary text contents, which are run directly.
-In the toy browser, I want to implement the first; the second sets up some parsing challenges unless you promise to avoid less than and greater than comparisons in your code.
+In my toy browser, I'll only implement the first; the second makes parsing a challenge.^[Unless you promise to avoid less than and greater than comparisons in your code.]

 The implementation here will look much like for CSS.
 First, let\'s implement a `find_scripts` function: